quentintyr/eventManager/Readme.md

 # Read me
-This project is only a small application for our teamleader at work
+This is a small project based on a test specification.